 AI tools are fundamentally changing how enterprise sales teams operate.
-After processing over 400,000+ RFP questions at Arphie, we've identified specific patterns where AI delivers measurable efficiency gains—and where it doesn't.
+At Arphie, we've identified specific patterns where AI delivers measurable efficiency gains—and where it doesn't.
 This guide shares what actually works based on data from teams managing complex sales workflows like RFPs, DDQs, and security questionnaires.

 We've analyzed thousands of sales workflows and found three areas where AI automation provides measurable returns within 30 days: